Approximating matrix eigenvalues by subspace iteration with repeated random sparsification: Numerical experiments

+In order to demonstrate the convergence behavior of randomized subspace iteration (Algorithm \ref{alg:randSubsp}), we apply it to the matrix $\mathbf{A} = \mathbf{I} - \varepsilon \mathbf{H}$ for the Ne atom in the aug-cc-pVDZ basis.
+The dimensions of this matrix are approximately 7 million by 7 million, and we set the sparsity parameter to be much smaller, specifically $m =$ 50,000.
+We construct the matrix $\mathbf{U}$ of initial eigenvector estimates by diagonalizing $\mathbf{H}$ in a subspace of restricted orbital occupations (i.e.~a restriction from 22 to just 10 orbitals), leading to a sparse representation with approximately 5000 nonzero elements per column.
+For comparison purposes we also apply the deterministic subspace iteration from Section \ref{sec:detSubsp}.

+For our initial comparison between the randomized and deterministic schemes, we do not apply the averaging techniques from Section \ref{sec:randSubsp}.
+Instead, Figure \ref{fig:deterministic} presents the errors in the instantaneous Ritz values obtained by solving \eqref{eq:genEval} after each iteration.
+The dash-dotted lines indicate the asymptotic convergence rates for the deterministic eigenvalue estimates, as derived in Section \ref{sec:deterministicAnalysis}.
+During an initialization period of $\sim 2 \times 10^3$ iterations, the instantaneous Ritz values for the randomized and deterministic schemes are similar and converge \emph{more quickly} than the asymptotic rates.
+However, after the initialization period, the deterministic eigenvalue estimates converge more slowly, and the randomized eigenvalue estimates settle into a stationary distribution, in which they exhibit high-frequency random fluctuations due to the compression operations.

+Next, we apply the averaging technique \eqref{eq:linEst} to improve the eigenvalue estimates for the randomized scheme.
+Figure \ref{fig:meanConv} shows what happens when we start averaging after a burn-in time of $i_{\min} = 2 \times 10^4$ iterations.
+As the number of iterations increases, the averaged eigenvalue estimates fluctuate less and less, ultimately converging to an asymptotic limit.
+The widths of the shaded regions indicate the maximum future fluctuations around the asymptotic limit, that is,

+Lastly, the right panel of Figure \ref{fig:meanConv} shows the maximum future fluctuations on a log-log scale to reveal further details.
+Consistent with the expected convergence for averages of a Markov chain (see Proposition \ref{prop:asymptotics}), the maximum future fluctuations decrease at a rate that is asymptotically $1 \slash \sqrt{i}$ (more precisely $\sqrt{\log \log i \slash i}$) as $i \rightarrow \infty$, as indicated by the dash-dotted line.

-Figure \ref{fig:NeEst} shows estimates of the first ten (lowest-energy) eigenvalues of the FCI Hamiltonian matrix for the Ne atom in the aug-cc-pVDZ basis set, with dimensions of approximately 7~million by 7~million.
-Results in the upper panel are obtained by compressing iterate matrices to $m=10,000$ nonzero elements per column in each iteration.
-We show the instantaneous Ritz values (computed from \eqref{eq:linEst} without matrix averaging) for the first 20,000 iterations, after which we begin averaging the $k\times k$ matrices according to \eqref{eq:linEst}.
-Eigenvalues of the averaged matrices show significantly decreased fluctuations.
+Fig. \ref{fig:NeEst} presents eigenvalue estimates for this same Ne system, obtained by performing stochastic compressions with only $m=10,000$ nonzero elements per column in each iteration.
+We show the instantaneous Ritz values for the first 20,000 iterations, after which we begin averaging (i.e.~with $i_\text{min} = 20,000$).
+Eigenvalues of the averaged matrices show substantially decreased fluctuations.